sophiabarclay/wdi-project-three/README.md

 Coming to a decision on styling was the only real challenge of working in this group.
 As three individuals with strong ideas of how the app should look, it was particularly important to come to allow everyone to input their vision and then come to a compromise.
 We found that following UX and design practices exemplified by other comparable websites to be helpful in resolving conflicts of opinion.

 ## Future Work
-* A user verification system, whereby the app administrators can accept or decline venue registration requests
+* Create a user verification system, whereby the app administrators can accept or decline venue registration requests
 * Allow users to follow venues and then show followed venues' events on the 'All Events' page
 * Suggest events to users based on which events they attend
 * Mobile responsiveness